-Compensation elements and their application for financial year 2022
+Compensation elements and their application for financial year 2023

 The compensation of the Executive Committee comprises fixed and variable components.
 The fixed compensation of the members of the Executive Committee consists of a base salary, allowances payable in cash and contributions to pension schemes or similar benefits.
 In addition, the members of the Executive Committee are eligible for performance-based short-term variable compensation (performance bonus plan) paid in cash and long-term variable compensation (performance share plan (PSP)) paid in performance share units (PSUs).
-The members of the Executive Committee participate in the medmix PSP from 2022 onwards.
 These variable compensation components foster a successful development of medmix in the short term as well as in the long term.